alvarotrigo/fullPage.js/README.md

 - `animateAnchor`: (default `true`) Defines whether the load of the site when given an anchor (#) will scroll with animation to its destination or will directly load on the given section.

 - `recordHistory`: (default `true`) Defines whether to push the state of the site to the browser's history.
 When set to `true` each section/slide of the site will act as a new page and the back and forward buttons of the browser will scroll the sections/slides to reach the previous or next state of the site.
-When set to `false`, the URL will keep changing but will have no effect ont he browser's history.
+When set to `false`, the URL will keep changing but will have no effect on the browser's history.
 This option is automatically turned off when using `autoScrolling:false`.

 - `menu`: (default `false`) A selector can be used to specify the menu to link with the sections.
 This way the scrolling of the sections will activate the corresponding element in the menu using the class `active`.
 This won't generate a menu but will just add the `active` class to the element in the given menu with the corresponding anchor links.